FrameworkComputer/linux-docs/framework12/Ubuntu-25-10.md

 ### **Bug**

-- There is a bug where Uubntu is not providing kernel recognized the tabletmode GPIO.
+- There is a bug where Ubuntu is not providing kernel recognized the tabletmode GPIO.
 Please use this workaround:
 ```
 sudo nano /etc/initramfs-tools/modules
 ```